Breeder Login

 About Shock Kennels

 We also offer professional training for pointing dogs with an emphasis on versatility.
 We train and handle for NAVHDA, NSTRA, VHDF, AKC Hunt tests, but most importantly for your next hunting buddy and brag dog!
 Our kennel is producing puppies that are calm house companions, and champions in the field.
-We offer started dogs for sale at all times, puppies and finished dogs ocasionally.
-We are breeders of Wirehaired Pointing Griffons, German Wirehairs, and German Shorthairs.
-Call or email me and I will be happy to dicuss your needs and wants.
+We offer started dogs for sale, puppies and finished dogs ocasionally.
+We are breeders of Wirehaired Pointing Griffons, and German Wirehairs.
+Call or email me and I will be happy to discuss your needs and wants.
 Training space is limited so make your reservations now.

 Hunting Dog Breeds Raised